Miranda Capra, portrait

 What is a one-way mirror?

 A one-way mirror is glass that has been coated with a thin layer of metal so that it's reflective, like a mirror.
-It's called a one-way mirror because in one direction it's a mirror, but in the other direction it's a window.
-There's some debate about the proper name.
-Many people call it a two-way mirror because either side can be used as a mirror by changing which room is lit and which room is dark.
-They're commonly used in usability labs and focus group rooms, but also in other locations like observation rooms in police stations and day care facilities.
+One side works as a mirror and the other side as a window.
+The terms one-way and two-way mirror are both used and mean the same thing.
+One-way mirrors are commonly used in usability labs and focus group rooms, but also in other locations like observation rooms in police stations, day care facilities, and reality TV filming locations.

 Basics